-Microsoft said the upcoming releases of Windows Vista and also Windows Server “Longhorn” will be the first two products to ship with the new anti-piracy measures included, but more Microsoft products will eventually adopt the technology.
+Microsoft said the upcoming releases of Windows Vista and Windows Server “Longhorn” will be the first two products to ship with the new anti-piracy measures.
+But more Microsoft products will eventually adopt the technology.

-Windows Vista systems must activate with Microsoft as genuine within 30 days and failure to do so will result in “reduced functionality mode” until successful validation occurs.
+Windows Vista must be activated as genuine within 30 days through Microsoft.
+If activation is not done, the system will enter “reduced functionality mode” until validation is successful.

 Frank Wilson is a retired teacher with over 30 years of combined experience in the education, small business technology, and real estate business.
 He now blogs as a hobby and spends most days tinkering with old computers.
 Wilson is passionate about tech, enjoys fishing, and loves drinking beer.